 Improved brand image

-This may seem like a self serving reason to invest in improving industrial energy efficiency, but it is valid nonetheless.
-Reduced energy consumption is a hot topic, and a demonstrated effort to reduce energy consumption could be a point of differentiation - encouraging consumers or businesses to engage with you rather than a competitor.
+This may seem like a self-serving reason to invest in improving industrial energy efficiency, but it is valid nonetheless.
+Reduced energy consumption is a hot topic, and a demonstrated effort to reduce energy use could be a way to stand out, encouraging consumers or businesses to engage with you rather than a competitor.

-As mentioned, electric motors consume a huge amount of electricity worldwide, and so even a few, small concentrated efforts can make a difference.
+As noted above, electric motors consume a huge amount of electricity worldwide, and so even a few, small concentrated efforts can make a difference.
 Below are a few ways that condition monitoring can help reduce energy consumption in industrial environments.

 According to research, properly maintained motors consume up to 15% less energy.
 SAM4 can be used to detect developing faults (which cause motors to run less efficiently), so they can be fixed as soon as conveniently possible.